 Case Studies of Critically Ill FIP Cats

-Feline Infectious Peritonitis (FIP) is one of the most heartbreaking illnesses faced by cat owners and veterinarians alike.
-Caused by a mutated strain of the feline coronavirus (FCoV), it triggers a severe immune-mediated reaction that leads to widespread inflammation in organs such as the abdomen, chest, and brain.
-FIP most commonly affects young or immunocompromised cats, particularly those living in shelters or multi-cat households where viral exposure is high.
-The disease presents in two primary forms—wet (effusive) and dry (non-effusive)—each with distinct clinical manifestations ranging from fluid buildup in the body cavities to neurological and ocular symptoms.
-Before the development of GS-441524-based dry fip treatment, the prognosis for affected cats was grim, with most succumbing to the illness within a few weeks of diagnosis, despite intensive supportive care.
+Feline Irresistible Peritonitis (FIP) is one of the most terrible ailments confronted by cat proprietors and veterinarians alike.
+Caused by a transformed strain of the cat coronavirus (FCoV), it triggers a serious immune-mediated response that leads to far-reaching irritation in organs such as the guts, chest, and brain.
+FIP most commonly influences youthful or immunocompromised cats, especially those living in covers or multi-cat families where viral introduction is high.

 Turnaround Stories with GS-441524 Therapy